GalMunGral/galmungal.github.io/theoretical-minimum.md

 isAncestorOf(), ...
 l Common mistake
 l If nothing shows up on the screen, make sure you’ve added it!

-#### Geometry management
-Dealing with coordinate systems and on-screen bounds of interactors l Every component maintains its own geometry: l Bounding box: getX(), getY(), getWidth(), getHeight() l X,Y are relative to parent l i.e., 0,0 is at parent’s top left corner l Other operations: setSize(), setLocation(), setBounds(), getSize(), getLocation(), getBounds() l All drawing happens within that box l System clips to bounding box l Including output of children! l Drawing is relative to top-left corner l Each component has its own coordinate system

-#### Interactor status/information management
+- **Geometry management**:
+Dealing with coordinate systems and on-screen bounds of interactors.
+In **CSS Box Model**, every DOM element is considered as rectangular box, whose position and size are determined by the browsers rendering engine.

+l Every component maintains its own geometry: l Bounding box: getX(), getY(), getWidth(), getHeight()

+As with most computer graphic systems, (0,0) is at parent’s top left corner
+- **Interactor status/information management**
 Is this interactor visible?
 Is it active? l Each component maintains information about its “state” l isEnabled(), setEnabled() l isVisible(), setVisible() l Lots of other methods of lesser importance

+### Output
+- **Layout**: Establishing the size and position of each object, both initially, and after a resize.
+- **(Re)drawing**
+- **Damage management**: Knowing what needs to be redrawn

 ### Input
-**Picking**: figuring out what interactors are under a given screen point.
+- **Picking**: figuring out what interactors are under a given screen point.
 In the case of DOM / Web API:
 ```js
 var element = document.elementFromPoint(x, y);
 ```
-l Terminology: likewise, picking is not a Swing term

-### Output
-- Layout: Establishing the size and position of each object, both initially, and after a resize

-Each component handles:
-l Layout (we’ll talk about this later...) l Drawing l Each component knows how to (re)create its appearance based on its current state l Responsible for painting three items, in order:
-1. Component
-2. Borders
-3. Children
-l paintComponent(), paintBorder(), paintChildren() l These are the only places to draw on the screen!!! l Automatically called by JComponent’s paint() method, which is itself called by the Swing RepaintManager (figures out “damaged” regions)

-- (Re)drawing
-- Damage management: Knowing what needs to be redrawn l Damage: areas of a component that need to be redrawn l Sometimes: computed automatically by Swing RepaintManager l e.g., if another window is dragged over your component, or your component is resized l Other times: you need to flag damage yourself to tell the system that something in your internal state has changes and your on-screen image may not be correct l e.g., your component needs to change the color of a displayed label l Managing damage yourself: l repaint(Rectangle r) l Puts the indicated rectangle on the RepaintManager’s queue of regions to be redrawn l Terminology: damage is not a Swing term; generic

-- Event dispatch, translation, handling: This is where a lot of the work goes
+- **Event dispatch, translation, handling**: This is where a lot of the work goes bubbling

 ##  Application interface - Event-Driven Architecture
 How the UI system connects with application code: Callbacks